sarika-debruyn/AI_Climate/etc/Brainstorming.md

 3. Training and testing
   a.
 Use 2018-2021 train and 2022-2023 test for baseline model
   b.
-Use TimeSeriesSplit for NGBoost--> simulates how the model would perform in rolling time windows
+NGBoost
+      i.
+Use TimeSeriesSplit
+      ii.
+Use bayesian optimization for tuning
   c.
 TabPFN is pretrained with neural networks via meta-learning so it doesn't need hyperparameter tuning

-4. Evalution:
+5. Evalution:
    a.
 Use 2024 weather data then apply same equations to compute power output
    b.
 Compute MAE, RMSE